thycotic/cm-docs/ts/additional-log-entries.md

 ## Issue

-In the Connection Manager 1.4.1 release, Connection Manager might generate insufficient log entries for effective troubleshooting.
-To generate additional log entries such as entries for embedded web browser actions, you need to edit the Thycotic.ConnectionManager.exe.config file.

-## Workaround

-To generate additional log entries, set the log level value to DEBUG and use the web login feature:
+In Connection Manager 1.4.1: if you need to generate additional log entries for troubleshooting, you can change the log level value to `DEBUG` and use the web login feature:

 1. Open the `Thycotic.ConnectionManager.exe.config` file